cypress-io/cypress-documentation/content/guides/getting-started/props-vue.md

 bit of internal state -- a simple "counter" that can be incremented and decremented by two buttons.

-We'll add one prop to set the initial counter.
+We'll add one prop, called `initial` to set the initial value in the `<Stepper>`.

 Then, we'll emit a custom "change" event whenever the user clicks on the increment and decrement buttons.
-This is covered in "[Testing Emitted Events]()".
+Testing this is covered in "[Testing Emitted Events]()".

 We'll start simple and build out our Stepper as we go.